 Where is Cuenca?

 For those hearing about Cuenca for the first time: it is the capital of Castilla La Mancha Province in Central Spain.
-Despite some unique sites, secret villages, and amazing nature, central Spain can barely compete with the coastal regions of the country in terms of international fame.
+Despite some unique national landmarks, secret villages, and amazing nature, central Spain can barely compete with the coastal regions of the country in terms of international fame.
 Spain used to be known for its amazing beaches, but travelers just don´t settle on this any longer.
 We all crave for more, aren´t we?

 Alongside Teruel, I often call the province of Cuenca one of the Spanish big unknowns.
 Although Cuenca borders with a few well-known Spanish regions, like Madrid, Toledo, or Valencia, it is still quite in the shadow.

 Nevertheless, Cuenca´s untold story is its biggest advantage in my eyes.
 I know, I keep saying it all the time – but I feel like every year tourism in Spain grows significantly (and statistics is on my side here).
 There are fewer undisclosed places on the map of Spain with every new year.

 Personally, I´ve been postponing a trip to Catalonia forever.
 There are still so many pretty little towns and adventurous hikes I haven´t seen in the region.
 But it just seems like the concept off-season simply doesn´t exist there any longer.
 Crowds of people in a constant search of fiesta and sangria hardly add wanderlust to any trip, or at least that´s not working for me.
 Besides, my last family getaway to Cambrils was seriously on the edge of a complete disaster.
 You can check the full story here (*this post is currently being updated) – I don´t want to go into details again.